An international Masters degree doesn’t just broaden your professional skills – it can also give your career a strong head start when you return home.

 Gaining an edge with an international Masters degree

 Having made the cultural exchange once, however, many students find themselves wishing to go back home.
-It makes a lot of sense -- a return will give you the opportunity to enter the job market at a higher level than you would do otherwise and combine the knowledge of your home country with your new-found experience gained elsewhere.
-For those intending to further their academic career, taking up the three-year challenge of a PhD on home soil might be an option.
+It makes a lot of sense – a return will give you the opportunity to enter the job market at a higher level than you would do otherwise.
+It will also help you combine the knowledge of your home country with your new-found experience gained elsewhere.

 After spending a considerable amount of time, money and effort on their Masters degree abroad, graduates may be expecting higher remuneration in their home country.
 However, severe competition and a lack of work experience may force foreign degree holders to begin at the same level as domestic degree holders.